 2016 was the year in which an unhealthy desire to be led reasserted itself.
 Admiration for Putin went hand-in-hand with support for elected strongmen, whether it was Rodrigo Duterte in the Philippines or Donald Trump in the United States.

 The Atlantic Sentinel published a series of articles about Donald Trump’s unexpected popularity.
-Perhaps the most important one was “Liberal America Unwittingly Radicalized Trumpland,” in which Nick Ottens argued that liberals had overreached and driven working white Americans into the arms of a demagogue.
+The most important one was “Liberal America Unwittingly Radicalized Trumpland,” which argues liberals overreached and drove working white Americans into the arms of a demagogue.
+Read more

 Another consequence of Trump’s victory is that demographic shifts that were in the process of realigning the two major political parties in the United States have been accelerated.
-Lower-educated white voters have moved into the Republican Party.
+Lower-educated whites have moved into the Republican Party.
 College-educated white and minority voters are increasingly Democratic.
 The Democrats could become more ideologically liberal as a result, in both an economic and a cultural sense.
 Republicans could become less ideologically conservative and more nationalist.
+Read more

 The big story in European politics this year was what we, per Andrew Sullivan, have called the continent’s blue-red culture war over modernity.